dlove24/lb_tools/docs/_reference/si/index.md

 ## Overview

 This section covers the SI, or _International Systems of Units_.
 The SI system defines a coherent set of units, based on [seven fundamental constants](/reference/si/constants.html).
-Replacing older unit systems (@SI:2018)
+Replacing older unit systems (The International System of Units (SI) (2019))

 > The International System of Units, the SI, has been used around the world as the preferred system of units, the basic language for science, technology, industry and trade since it was established in 1960 by a resolution at the 11th meeting of the Conférence Générale des Poids et Mesures, the CGPM (known in English as the General Conference on Weights and Measures).